quadram-institute-bioscience/dadaist2/docs/3_tutorial.md

 * **MicrobiomeAnalyst** a set of files formatted to be used with the online (also available offline as R package) software [MicrobiomeAnalyst](https://www.microbiomeanalyst.ca/MicrobiomeAnalyst/upload/OtuUploadView.xhtml).
 * **Rhea** a directory with files to be used with the [Rhea pipeline](https://lagkouvardos.github.io/Rhea/), as well as some pre-calculated outputs (Normalization and Alpha diversity are done by default, as they don't require knowledge about metadata categories)
 * **R** a directory with the PhyloSeq object

+:bulb: Note that the *MicrobiomeAnalyst* and *Rhea* directories are only generated if DADA2 didn't filter too many reads.
+To try producing them anyway, add `--force` (not recommended).